efsalvarenga/CV/index.md

 - Delivered Lula's 2016 reserves estimation to the U.S. Securities and Exchange Commission and Brazilian regulatory agency
 - Maintained the latest estimate process for seven FPSOs, and over 30 wells, constrained by a shared gas pipeline network
 - Created a framework for data pre-processing, integration and communication of project premises such as operational schedule of wells, maintenance program and asset availability
-- Coordinated a team of three engineers responsible for the resource optimisation of submarine equipment and vessels for 15 FPSOs, presenting the allocation proposal to the executive decision board
+- Coordinated a team of three engineers responsible for the resource optimisation of submarine equipment and vessels for 15 production facilities, presenting the allocation proposal to the executive decision board
 - Created a decision support model for evaluating impact of resource allocation changes, and liaised with project managers to deliver the optimal production output for the portfolio